Strengths of the Program

 - Birthplace of independent doctoral program in strategy (formally started in 1971)

-- The creator of the Strategic Management Journal (SMJ), the first independant - and still premiere - research journal in the field (1981)
+- The creator of the Strategic Management Journal (SMJ), the first independent - and still premiere - research journal in the field (1981)

 - Founder of the research conference/society Strategic Management Society (1980)